 The general safety rules when handling electricity are:

-- never touch the metal parts of plugs (see a plug inserted into a socket in the diagram)
+- Never touch the metal parts of plugs (see a plug inserted into a socket in the diagram)

-- never poke things into sockets
+- Never poke things into sockets

-- keep water away from electrical appliances (water is a conductor of electricity).
+- Keep water away from electrical appliances (water is a conductor of electricity).

 In science lessons:

-- always show your circuits to your teacher before switching them on
+- Always show your circuits to your teacher before switching them on

-- switch the current off before changing your circuit.
+- Switch the current off before changing your circuit.

 Electricity can be controlled by using a switch.
 When the switch is open, there is a gap in the circuit, so electric current cannot flow.
 When we close the switch there is a complete circuit for the current to flow around.
 The diagram shows a complete circuit with an open and then a closed switch.
 In science, we call the battery a cell, but actually a battery consists of many cells in a row.

-All wires are metal, because metals conduct electricity, but they are covered in plastic to insulate us from the electricity and so avoid accidents.
+All wires are metal because metals conduct electricity, but they are covered in plastic to insulate us from the electricity and so avoid accidents.
 Have a look at the wires this plug contains:

-You can see the differently-coloured wires for Earth (yellow/green), Live (brown) and Neutral (blue).
+You can see the multi-coloured wires for Earth (yellow/green), Live (brown) and Neutral (blue).
 As almost all appliances come with a fitted and sealed plug, it's not as vital to learn how to wire a plug as it once was.